-The Department of Sociology offers a graduate Certificate in Diversity that prepares students for today’s culturally diverse society.
+The Department of Social Sciences and Historical Studies offers a graduate Certificate in Diversity that prepares students for today’s culturally diverse society.
 Courses required for the Diversity Certificate focus on the intersection of race/ethnicity, social class, and gender.
 The graduate certificate is open to students enrolled in any graduate degree program at Texas Woman’s University as well as to qualified individuals seeking only the Diversity Certificate.

 Defined by the Texas Higher Education Coordinating Board's 60x30 Strategic Plan as, "Those skills valued by employers that can be applied in a variety of work settings, including interpersonal, cognitive, and applied skills areas.
 These skills can be either primary or complementary to a major and are acquired by students through education, including curricular, co-curricular, and extracurricular activities."